nikoleclarke/cse231Project/README.md

 ## Team 2 Lead: Nikole Clarke

 Dillon and Corey will work on PART 1.
-Damian and Bryan will work on PART 2.
+Damien and Bryan will work on PART 2.
 Robin and Nikole will work on PART 3.